Addendum, November 2016:

 Ted Hughes’ play, ‘The Calm’, dates from 1961.
-It is almost certain that it was never performed, but there may have been a reading of it at The Poets’ Theatre in Cambridge, Massachusetts, U.S.A.
+It is almost certain that it was never performed, but in November 1961 there was a public reading of it at The Poets’ Theatre in Cambridge, Massachusetts, U.S.A.

 Diane Middlebrook (Her Husband, Penguin, 2000) refers to a letter from Peter Davison to Ted Hughes, 4 Dec.
 1961 (Emory Archive): Davison “who was regularly accepting work by Plath and Hughes for publication in Atlantic Monthly, wrote that he and his wife had attended the reading and “were fascinated by the strange simplicity of the language, with shapeless forms crouching just beyond earshot”.
 They left the theatre “baffled but reflective”, Davison added”.